Dylann Roof tells jury: 'There is nothing wrong with me psychologically'

 "You will hear tears shed in this courtroom by the families of the good people this defendant killed," Williams said.
 "And when you see tears, know that this defendant thinks it is worth it."

-The government first called Pinckney's widow, Jennifer, who described their courtship, marriage and raising two daughters.
+The first witness at the federal courtroom in Charleston was Pinckney's widow, Jennifer, who described their courtship, marriage and raising two daughters.
 The recollections were accompanied by photos, including some that showed him preaching at Emanuel and as a South Carolina state senator.
-Observers and jurors laughed at some of the funnier memories, and drew hushed at sadder ones.

 Not long after, Pinckney heard Roof's voice from the shooting scene.